mcl868/HelpPackage/README.md

 ### listMean and listVar
-Evaulate the average across a list
+Evaulate the mean and variance across a list
 ```markdown
 N<-1000
 set.seed(3)